Ankylosing Spondylitis: Causes & Treatments

 A form of inflammatory arthritis, ankylosing spondylitis mainly affects the lower back – though other parts of the body and other joints can also be affected.
 It can affect anyone of any age, but it’s most common in young men (three times more men are thought to have ankylosing spondylitis than women).
 It also tends to first develop in teenagers and young adults, most commonly when you’re in your 20s or 30s (i).
 Only a minority of cases start in adults aged 45 or older (ii).

 The symptoms of ankylosing spondylitis vary from one person to the next.
 Some may have very mild symptoms, but for others the symptoms can be debilitating and have a significant impact on their quality of life.
-Despite that, around eight out of 10 people with ankylosing spondylitis are thought to be able to work full-time throughout their working life, and remain fully independent or minimally disabled in the long term, though some may eventually become more, sometimes severely, disabled (ii).
+Despite that, around 70 - 90 per cent of people with ankylosing spondylitis stay fully independent or minimally disabled in the long term, though some may eventually become more, sometimes severely, disabled (ii).

 What are the symptoms?

 As ankylosing spondylitis mainly affects the back, the main symptom is back pain and stiffness.
 There may also be pain and swelling caused by joint inflammation elsewhere in the body, as well as inflammation where a tendon joins a bone, a condition called enthesitis.
 Some people with ankylosing spondylitis also experience fatigue, which can make them feel overwhelmingly exhausted from time to time.

 These symptoms tend to develop gradually, often over months or years, which usually come and go.
 For some, the symptoms can improve over time, while for others they may gradually worsen.

 Other symptoms can include chest pain – where the spin is affected at chest level – and tenderness at the base of the pelvis or at the back of the heel.
 The condition can also cause pain and swelling in a finger or toe (dactylitis).